dotnet/aspnetcore/src/Security/Authentication/Google/src/PACKAGE.md

 * `GoogleOptions`: Represents the options for configuring Google authentication
 * `GoogleHandler`: The authentication handler responsible for processing Google authentication requests and generating the appropriate authentication ticket

+## Additional Documentation

+For additional documentation and examples, refer to the [official documentation](https://learn.microsoft.com/aspnet/core/security/authentication/social/google-logins) on Google login setup in ASP.NET Core.

 ## Feedback &amp; Contributing

 `Microsoft.AspNetCore.Authentication.Google` is released as open-source under the [MIT license](https://licenses.nuget.org/MIT).
 Bug reports and contributions are welcome at [the GitHub repository](https://github.com/dotnet/aspnetcore).